-The All-Party Parliamentary Golf Group yesterday (Monday 21 March) hosted a reception in the Palace of Westminster on behalf of The R&A to launch an independent report into the economic importance of golf in the UK.
+The All-Party Parliamentary Group for Golf yesterday (Monday 21 March) hosted a reception in the Palace of Westminster on behalf of The R&A to launch an independent report into the economic importance of golf in the UK.

 The Group, which comprises Members from both Houses of Parliament and all major political parties, has the singular remit to support the sport of golf.